 Restaurants and Where to Eat in Coconut Grove

-- Coral Bagels: When breakfast calls after a long evening of Miami’s nightlife scene, and you’re craving a good, greasy, diner-style breakfast food, hit up Coral Bagels.
-The low-key New York-style diner and neighborhood favorite offer bagels and all your traditional diner eats.
+When breakfast calls after a long evening of Miami’s nightlife scene, and you’re craving a good, greasy, diner-style breakfast food, hit up Coral Bagels.
+The low-key New York-style diner and neighborhood favorite offers bagels and all your traditional diner eats.
 Be forewarned: weekends are particularly crowded; you’ll fare better on a weekday.

-- Harry’s Pizzeria: And what could go better with a New York-style bagel breakfast than a New York-style pizza lunch?
-At Harry’s Pizzeria, you can find wood-fire baked pizza alongside regional craft brews.
+And what could go better with a New York-style bagel breakfast than a New York-style pizza lunch?
+At Harry’s Pizzeria, you can find wood-fired baked pizza alongside regional craft brews.